Home

 Tuition

-The School also offers an optional co-op program which provides graduates with up to 16 months of work experience integrated into their academic program.
-Students wishing to be considered for this program must apply for admission into the co-op option upon completion of the first year of the degree.
+The School also offers an optional co-op program which provides graduates with 16 months of work experience integrated into their academic program.

-• Minimum CGPA of 2.80 (or higher), subject to competition
+• Recommended CGPA of 2.80 (or higher), subject to competition; grades above 2.8 may be required

-Students commence work terms upon completion of second year of the program and the co-op program extends the Retail B.Comm program to five years from four.
-The School cannot guarantee work term jobs, but the Business Career Hub (BCH) and the School of Retail Management will prospect for employers and make every effort to locate suitable positions, as well as be available to advise students on their search for program-related jobs.
+Students commence work terms upon completion of second year of the program and the co-op program extends the HTM program to five years from four.
+The School cannot guarantee work term jobs, but the Business Career Hub and the Ted Rogers School of Hospitality and Tourism Management will prospect for employers and make every effort to locate suitable positions, as well as be available to advise students on their search for program-related jobs.
 The co-op program enables students to earn prevailing wages for the level of responsibility and contribution of the jobs they perform and thus finance at least part of their university education.

 60 month